tejeswinisundaram/tejeswinisundaram.github.io/home.md

 <span style="text-align: justify;">
 Hello There !
 Thank-you for looking me up.

-A litle about me : I am a technology enthusiast currently pursuing my graduate studies, Masters in Computer Science and Engineering, from University of California at San Deigo (UCSD).
+A litle about me : I am a technology enthusiast currently pursuing my graduate studies, Masters in Computer Science and Engineering, from the University of California at San Deigo (UCSD).
 I enjoy programming, coding and learning new Software.

 Previously, I worked as a Project Staff at the Super Computing Centre</a>, at the <a href = "http://www.iisc.ernet.in/">Indian Institute of Science</a>, Bangalore.
 My work here was directed towards Automatic Task Partitioning of OpenCL kernels in Heterogeneous Systems using Supervised Machine Learning Techniques.